ZoinerTejada/hdinsight-docs/hdinsight-changing-configs-via-ambari.md

 ### Tune reducers

+ORC and Snappy both offer high performance.
+However, Hive may choose too few reducers by default, causing bottlenecks.

+For example, say you have an input data size of 50GB.
+That data in ORC format with Snappy compression is 1GB.
+Hive estimates the number of reducers needed as:

+(number of bytes input to mappers / `hive.exec.reducers.bytes.per.reducer`)

+With the default settings, this means 4 reducers in our scenario.

-The number of reducers is calculated based on the parameter `hive.exec.reducers.bytes.per.reducer`.
-The parameter specifies the number of bytes processed per reducer.
+Thus, the `hive.exec.reducers.bytes.per.reducer` parameter specifies the number of bytes processed per reducer.
 The default value is 64 MB.
+Tuning this value down will increase parallelism and may improve performance.
+Tuning it too low could also cause too many reducers, potentially adversely affecting performance.
+You will need to adjust this setting based on your particular data requirements, compression settings, and other environmental factors.

 1. To modify the parameter, navigate to the Hive **Configs** tab and find the **Data per Reducer** parameter on the Settings page.